 The Amazing Flight of Little Ray

-A young stingray doesn't want to make weak jumps like other flying stingrays.
+In this nature-based adventure, a young stingray doesn't want to make weak jumps like other flying stingrays.
 He wants to fly like a bird.
-His Mama Ray lets him try to beat all odds with his flying fancy.
+His amazing flight beats all odds.

 The experience is awkward, unsettling and exhausting.
-Stingrays are not born to fly.
+Rays are not born to fly.
 Like high divers, they leap, then start falling.
 Movement adds "wow", not height, to their flight.

 Little Ray of Flight

 Fish have feelings.
 Little Ray knows his Mama is watching.
 He hears beach-goer reactions.
-Such external factors enhance his motivation and spark his alertness.
+These external factors enhance his motivation and spark his alertness.

-V. R. Duin nature books are factually sound.
-This story grabs attention and sparks interest in learning about stingrays.
-Below are some fun facts about the fish and action in the book.
+V. R. Duin grabs the attention of early readers and special learners.
+To spark interest in learning about stingrays, below are some fun facts about the fish and action in this book.

 Reach New Heights Like Fish Out of Water:

-Flying stingray flights are range-bound.
-Gills collapse in the air, which stops oxygen flow.
+Fish gills collapse in the air.
 Return to water restarts breathing.
-People underwater can sense the discomfort of fish in the air.
+People underwater can sense the discomfort of flying stingrays.

 Stingrays are made of cartilage, not bone.
-This flexible material softens falls.
-It equips the star of this story to make his downturns temporary.
-This fish catches lucky breaks.
-He falls with great style.
+This flexible material equips the star of this story to catch lucky breaks and fall with style.

 Fish see the same in air and in water.
-Vision guides behaviors while swimming and flying solo or in groups.
-The wide field of view and large depth of field of a fisheye lens show how fish see our world.
+The wide field of view and large depth of field of fisheye lenses show how fish see our world.

 Fish actions, not facial expressions, show fear, rage or calm.
 Children see concern as Mama Ray frets over Little Ray's daredevil risk-taking to fly.

-Female stingrays of some species and all discus fish care for their young until they can fend for themselves.
+Some mother stingrays watch over their young until they can fend for themselves.
 Stingrays reach maturity at 1-to-5 years of age.